 - Creating jobs

-- Prioritizing equity
+- Prioritizing communities

 - Emphasizing and building social cohesion

 - Fostering public awareness and education

 - Using the landmark federal funding opportunities

 These themes cut across all eight Focus Areas as well as across the Pillars of Sustainability, Equity, and Resilience.
-They demonstrate how the community's vital voice helped shape the 2023 Green Cincinnati Plan and where the greatest common ground lies.
+They demonstrate how 1680 RESIDENTS PARTICIPATED IN 42 PUBLIC MEETINGS the community's vital voice helped shape the 2023 Green Cincinnati Plan and where the greatest common ground lies.
 Furthermore, the themes showcase the importance of integrating action at the grassroots level with communities in order to move the City forward toward a new future.
 With an influx of federal funds from the 2021 Infrastructure Investment & Jobs Act (IIJA) and 2022 Inflation Reduction Act (IRA), Cincinnati can implement the necessary actions to achieve the GCP's goals.